 The Summer Exhibition is always a completely different experience to any other show in London.
 It requires time and effort, and a lot of stamina, if you want to sidestep the hoarding crowds and bypass the mass of mediocre works on display.
 That said, it does also provide an unparalleled opportunity to discover emerging talent and pick up works by lesser-known and non-commercial artists.

-As always, the majority of the artworks in the Summer Exhibition are for sale, in some cases for fairly affordable prices (the cheapest work in the 2017 edition was under £100).
-So, it’s the perfect opportunity for both new and seasoned collectors to expand on a multi-disciplinary art collection.
+As always, the majority of the artworks in the Summer Exhibition are for sale, in some cases for fairly affordable prices (the cheapest work is under £100).
+It's a great opportunity for both new and seasoned collectors to expand on a multi-disciplinary art collection.

 |Where||Royal Academy, Burlington House, Piccadilly, London, W1J 0BD | MAP|